pypeit/PypeIt/doc/calibrations/wave_calib.rst

 or the night sky lines, dependent on the instrument.
 In all cases, the solution is provided in vacuum.

-This doc describes the wavelength calibration :ref:`wvcalib-algorithms` the :ref:`wvcalib-algorithms` including the :ref:`pypeit_identify` script, :ref:`wvcalib-failures`, and more.
+This doc describes the wavelength calibration :ref:`wvcalib-algorithms`, the :ref:`wvcalib-byhand` including the :ref:`pypeit_identify` script, :ref:`wvcalib-failures`, and more.

 See :doc:`master_wvcalib` for a discussion of the